jonathanmeneses/flight-booker/README.md

 1. Ability to model complex data relationships
 2. Ability to implement Active Record associations
 3. Ability to standup functional Rails apps
-4. Continued mastery of authentication and authorization concepts with the [devise gem](https://github.com/heartcombo/devise)

 # Caveats